Virtual-Domain-driven-design/domain-driven-design-heuristics/_guiding-heuristics/example-mapping-split-business-rule-when-an-example-has-more-than-one-check.md

 ---
-title: "Example Mapping: Split business rule above three examples"
+title: "Example Mapping: Split business rule when an example has more than one check"
 excerpt: "When can we discover more business rules during example mapping?"
 tags: guiding-heuristics example-mapping
 authors: Kenny Baas-Schwegler